-I got this quote from the always-excellent Ardra Shepard’s Tripping on Air (IG: @ms__trippingonair), where Ardra shares her journey with multiple sclerosis, including navigating others’ reactions to the way she handles it.
+I found this quote from the always-excellent Ardra Shepard’s Tripping on Air (IG: @ms__trippingonair), where Ardra shares her journey with multiple sclerosis, including navigating others’ reactions to the way she handles it.

-This is a concept my mom taught me a long time ago.
-At first glance, it seems self-absorbed, and obviously it’s important to keep things in perspective.
-When I was 22 and complaining because of some perceived slight from an acquaintance while we were out at a bar, it was important to be reminded that my problems weren’t that big of a deal in the grand scheme of things – that others had it so much worse and were dealing with real issues.
+My mom taught me this concept a long time ago, and it was so surprising, I still remember which room we were in when she said it.
+I was 22, an age where a perceived slight from an acquaintance at a bar usually resulted in a a pretty solid wallowing session.
+My mom had to remind me a little too often that my problems weren’t that big of a deal in the grand scheme of things – others had it so much worse and were dealing with real issues.

-But, that same year, my grandmother had a stroke and had to move in with my parents who were dealing with such major financial problems that I was jolted into a new and unexpected level of responsibility while my father’s law partner and best friend was suddenly diagnosed with an aggressive cancer that would kill him only a few months later, and my parents couldn’t attend my college graduation because of the convergence of all those issues, my mom let me off the hook.
+But that same year, my grandmother had a stroke and had to move in with my parents who were dealing with such major financial problems that I was jolted into a new and unexpected level of responsibility.
+At the same time, my father’s law partner and best friend was diagnosed with an aggressive cancer that would kill him only a few months later, and my parents couldn’t attend my college graduation because of the convergence of all those issues.
+So when I fell apart, my mom let me off the hook.

 Yes, it was true that I had food to eat, a roof over my head and wasn’t living in a war-torn country.
 There were so many people worse off than I. But she let me know that sometimes it’s okay and even important to take a minute for yourself to, to grieve and even feel a little sorry for yourself.
-Hearing my mother say that shocked me because although she’s pretty good at playing a martyr (sorry, Mom!), promoting feeling sorry for oneself isn’t generally her style.
-But she’s dealt with her fair share of true tragedy, trauma and loss, so her perspective was important.
+Knowing that she’s dealt with her share of true tragedy, trauma and loss made that perspective more powerful.

 As an adult, I go back and forth between “it could be worse” and allowing myself to feel my emotions.
 Don’t get me wrong: I’m always aware that literally billions of people have it worse than I do in every manner of life circumstances, including those that cause me the most pain: health, finances, loss and family issues.

 I know I’m not the only one.
-Just because we say to ourselves “It could be worse” does not mean we’re OK.
+Just saying to ourselves “it could be worse” doesn’t mean we’re OK.
 I think we want to say it partly because we don’t want to be self-absorbed jerks, but also because we feel like we are supposed to “get over it,” whatever “it” is.
 See the silver lining!
 Be optimistic!

 In the Tripping on Air post’s comments, a woman shared that her own doctor told her it could be worse when they found that her MS was progressing.
 I experienced that myself when I explained my extreme fatigue to my first rheumatologist 10 years ago.
 He told me to have children because then I’d really know what exhaustion was.
 Did it matter that I was a 28-year-old who could barely move sometimes because of fatigue and pain?
 No, because “it could be worse!”
 Perhaps he was compensating for not having an answer, perhaps he was truly that flippant.
-I don’t know.
 But what would that attitude have gotten me?
 I have children, and yes, my exhaustion did get worse, as did a number of other symptoms.
 But now we know that it wasn’t all in my head (I knew that then and said so).
 Would I be any healthier now if I had just been thankful I wasn’t as tired as I could be?
-Did Elsa make anything better by concealing-not-feeling?
-I think we all know the answer to that.
-(Ahem, it’s “no.”)

 I’m in no way suggesting we ignore the suffering of others.
-There’s sadly quite enough of that.
-And of course it’s important to keep things in perspective and not let negativity take over our lives.
+There’s quite enough of that and too little empathy.
+Of course it’s important to keep things in perspective and not let negativity take over our lives.
 But we need to get away from the idea that just because something could be worse or because someone else is suffering more that our own struggles must be left by the wayside.

 Caring for others and taking care of ourselves do not have to be mutually exclusive.
 While I’ve met a few women over 30 who haven’t matured past that teenage tendency to amplify their problems and comfort over others’, most women I know live to do for everyone else first.
 We think that by downplaying all of our struggles, even to ourselves, we’re somehow better serving our families, our friends, our jobs, even our communities.
 We think it makes us “strong,” and that being sad or mad at a bad situation in our lives makes us weak.